GSA/pdf-filler/views/index.md

 Getting Field Names
 -------------------

-Field names can be gotten locally using open-source PDF utility pdftk, or dynamically using this service.
+Field names can be gotten locally using open-source PDF utility pdftk, or dynamically using the service.

 **To get a list of all fields within a given PDF**